budgefeeney/ventureforth/docs/chapter1 - setup.md

  1. Create a full project skeleton
  2. Use cabal, with a sandbox, to build it.

 While simple, this is something not very well described elsewhere, and is somewhat tedious.
 However once done, this will act as a template for all future projects.
+Code for this part of the tutorial can be found [on github](https://github.com/budgefeeney/ventureforth/tree/master/chap1)

 You'll need to have a fully functioning Haskell development environment setup with `cabal`, GHC 7.10 or later and ideally some sort of decent IDE.
-For instructions on how to set this up look at this [previous post](fixme).
+For instructions on how to set this up look at this [Haskell setup guide](fixme).

 # Starting a new Haskell Project

-**FIXME** Use name VForth.hs instead of Lib.sh to avoid name clashes if application used as a library
+> For educational purposes, in this and the next two parts of this tutoria we will project template very similar to the [Haskeleton]() template by hand.
+In practice you would just use the [Haskell Init scaffolding tool]() to create a project according to the Haskeleton template directly, as described [here](fixme)

-As Venture Forth will be a "proper" application it will have be comprised of the following parts
+As a "proper" Haskell application, Venture Forth will be comprised of the following parts

  * A library with all the core testable logic
  * An application using that library - typically this is just a single Main.hs project
  * A set of unit tests testing the library (only).
- 	* We will also want to record both test coverage and documentation coverage.
  * A set of benchmarks evaluating performance of critical code-paths

 Lets assume you're going to be working in `$HOME/Workspace/ventureforth`.
 Open a terminal and type the following